 WRC’s work near the old Freemon General Store is part of our broader conservation efforts within the San Luis Valley, where we created the San Luis Valley Conservation Fund in partnership with the LOR Foundation and our local partners Rio Grande Headwaters Land Trust and Colorado Open Lands.
 The Fund is a collaborative effort to bolster local conservation efforts in Colorado’s scenic San Luis Valley and to preserve the region’s rich cultural heritage, all while enhancing livability for Valley communities.
 The fund includes a $2-million re-granting program called the San Luis Valley Conservation and Connection Initiative, which supports local conservation organizations and ensures healthy futures for the culture and communities that the Rio Grande has sustained for generations.

-Downstream from our project at Texas Creek, Western Rivers Conservancy created the 17,019-acre San Luis Hills State Wildlife Area.
+Downstream from our project near the Freemon General Store, Western Rivers Conservancy created the 17,019-acre San Luis Hills State Wildlife Area.
 It lies directly across the Rio Grande from the Olguin Ranch and Conejos River confluence, which we are currently working to conserve.
-We also have two exceptional projects on the Rio de los Pinos and another near the near the city of Alamosa.
+As part of our efforts to conserve the Olguin Ranch, WRC donated a conservation easement to the U.S. Fish and Wildlife Service, dropping the final piece into place in the effort to create the country’s newest unit of the National Wildlife Refuge system: the San Luis Valley Conservation Area.
+We also conserved two outstanding properties on the Rio de los Pinos and another near the city of Alamosa.

 Funding for the Rio Grande - Freemon Project was made possible through generous contributions from multiple sources, including the David and Lucile Packard Foundation, the LOR Foundation, the San Luis Valley Conservation Fund, the Jacob and Terese Hershey Foundation, The Conservation Alliance and with the generous support of many additional individuals, foundations and businesses.